robtweed/mg-webComponents/TUTORIAL.md

         import {define_step1} from './step1.js';

+The imported name must match the exported funtion name of your Assembly module, which, if you remember from above, was:

+        export function define_step1() {

 ## 3) Wait for the DOM to Fully Load

 Make sure you wait until all the resources are loaded into the DOM.
 Do this by wrapping all subsequent logic in the following event handler: